nielshojen/offset/README.md

 So Offset, which can be used in conjunction with Outset if you want both scripts for login/boot/on-demand _and_ logout scripts, you can install both Outset _and_ Offset.
 Of course, you can also write custom Launch Agents and Launch Daemons for every single script, but the point here is convenience--placing scripts in a few folders to run instead of creating separate launchd's for each script.

 ## Technical Notes on Implementation
 * In addition to slightly modifying a few variable names, I significantly pared down Joseph Chilcote's original script, because I couldn't come up with any use cases for a logout-once scenario.
-I figured anything you wanted to do once you could do with a login-once using Outset instead of logout-once in Offset.
+I figured anything you wanted to do once you could do with a login-once using Outset instead of a logout-once in Offset.
 Logout scripts typically clean something up every time a user logs in.
 A login script that runs once per user usually sets up something as a default, which the user can later change.
 * If you have only one script to run at logout, you may want to consider using Apple's deprecated LogoutHook instead of using Offset, because the direct linking will give you access to the $1 variable (currently-logged-in user).
 With Offset, your scripts will have to figure out the last-logged-in user from the output of ```defaults read /Library/Preferences/com.apple.loginwindow lastUserName```

 ### Caveats